mrncstt/mrncstt.github.io/_posts/2020-10-23-What_I_learned_from_being_a_mentor.md

 ---
-title: What I Learned as a Mentor
+title: What I learned as a hackathon mentor
-description: What I Learned as a Mentor
+description: What I learned as a hackathon mentor
 date: 2020-10-23
 categories: [Mentorship, Hackathon]
 tags: [Mentorship, Hackathon, blog]
 ---
-#### Context

-Throughout this year of 2020, I have participated in over 20 hackathons, both as a mentor and a participant.
-Being on different sides of this same four-sided coin (mentor, participant, judge, and facilitator) has helped me develop skills in various areas.
+2020 turned into a blur of weekend hackathons and wome weekends I built, others I mentored, and occasionally I helped facilitate.
+Showing up for other people’s projects sharpened my own: my questions got better, my triage got faster, and my feedback got calmer.

 Events where I was a mentor: